Introduction:

 Users have access to the members defined under the public access specifier everywhere within the same class, derived classes, in any other class, or even outside the class.

-Using the real-world example of updating your status on a social media app we used earlier; let's say you want your status to only be visible to your friends and friends.
-In this case, you are adhering to the "Protected access specifier" concept.
+Using the practical scenario of modifying your status on a social networking application mentioned previously; suppose you wish for your status to be viewable exclusively by your circle of friends.
+Here, you are applying the "Protected access specifier" principle.

 class Parent